BestTimesToVisit.com Logo

 safety

 Be mindful of your belongings, especially in crowded tourist areas like the Taj Mahal.
 Avoid displaying expensive jewelry or electronics openly.
-If you feel uncomfortable in a situation, politely but firmly remove yourself.
-Register your trip with your embassy or consulate if you feel that is necessary.
+Inform your hotel of your plans, especially if venturing out alone or late at night.

 culture